mahsavafaie/wwc/resources/completed-notebooks/xml-session-complete.md

 </html>
 ```

-A **HTML** file normally has:

-1. an **HTML** declaration `<!DOCTYPE html>`
-1. an `html` element, it is the root element.
-The language of the document is normally specified through its attribute `lang`.
-1. a `head` element, containing:
-    - the `title`, and
-    - `meta` elements providing information about the document like: keywords, description, author, content-type, style documents, refresh options, charset...
-1. a `body` element containing what will be showed on the screen.
-Typical children elements are: `header`, `footer`, `div`, `p`, `br`, `h1`, `h2`...

-#### Learn more about HTML

-- **HTML** article in the Wikipedia <https://en.wikipedia.org/wiki/HTML>
-- The Missing Link: An Introduction to Web Development and Programming <http://pressbooks.opensuny.org/themissinglink>
-- w3schools.com **HTML**(5) Tutorial <http://www.w3schools.com/html>

 ### XML

-XML sntads for EXtensible Markup Language.
+XML stands for E**X**tensible **M**arkup **L**anguage.
 This language was designed to store and transport data.
 And it was designed to be both human- and machine-readable.
+Unlike HTML the structure of the document, the elements, their attributes, and the content are not pre-defined.
+That provides a very flexible framework.
+For that reason the

 > XML is a generalized way of describing hierarchical structured data.
 An xml document contains one or more elements, which are delimited by start and end tags.
 Elements can be nested to any depth.
 An element inside another one is said to be a subelement or child.
 The first element in every xml document is called the root element.
 An xml document can only have one root element.